-

 ## Simplification via skeletonization {#sec-simplification-via-skeletonization}

-In the skeletonization approach a simplified network is generated by buffering the line-network, applying an image skeletonization algorithm and extracting lines segements from a raster of this buffer.
+The skeletonization approach generates a simplified network by buffering the network, applying an image skeletonization algorithm, and extracting lines segements from a raster of this buffer.

 ```{python}